What the PTO Funds and Supports

 AM Recreation Program at SRS (4th & 5th Grade)

 The PTO fully funds the SRS AM Recreation Program for the 4th and 5th grade.
 Should a parent need to drop their child off early at SRS, the AM Rec program allows kids to come in before school starts and have fun in the gym.
-The program is available Mon, Tues, Thurs, and Fri mornings and is supervised by SRS PE teachers.
+The program is available every week during the school year, and is supervised by SRS PE teachers.

 Social Dance (6th Grade)